ChristianGrussler/LRIPy/README.md

 ## Installation

 The easiest way to install the package is to run ``pip install lripy``.
-Or for the latest changes, install the package from source, run either ``python setup.py install`` or ``pip install .`` in the main folder.
+Or for the latest changes, install the package from source by either running ``python setup.py install`` or ``pip install .`` in the main folder.

 ## Documentation
 In the following it holds that